digitalpalitools/voice-recorder/CONFIG.md

 ### Prerequisites

-- Being member of the voicerecorder gcloud project.
+- Being member of the voice-recorder gcloud project.
 As of 2020-11-08, these are:
   - Daniel: dxxx0@gxxxl.com (editor)
   - Partho: pxxxs@lxxe.com (owner)